We’re taking responsibility

 Sustainable energy sources

-- Since 2022, all self-operated branches have operated with 100 percent “naturemade star”-certified green power.
+- Since 2022, all self-operated branches have used 100 percent “naturemade star”-certified green power.
 Our My Post 24 terminals are also fully operated with green power.

 - Our processing centers are equipped with energy-saving LED lighting.
 Because our outside lighting is operated with smart controls, we save on energy and help reduce light pollution.

-- The solar panels on the roofs of our processing centers supply a total of 10.3 gigawatt hours of electricity per year.
-This is equivalent to the annual electricity usage of 4,000 households.
+- The solar panels on the roofs of our processing centers supply a total of 10.9 gigawatts of electricity per year.
+This is equivalent to the annual electricity usage of roughly 5,000 households.

 - Unused green spaces around our processing centers provide valuable living space for plant and insect life.
 What’s more, the roof of the Zurich-Mülligen letter center is also home to a bee colony.